Eleni693/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. Line #2- > Write a script that displays the third line of the file iacta.
 7. It is a good file that cuts iron without making a noise - > It is a good file that cuts iron without making a noise .
 9. Duplicate last line- > Write a script that duplicates the last line of the file iacta.
+10. 10.
+No more javascript- > Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.